 If you cannot come for an appointment every week initially then I can give you some exercises and advice to help in between appointments.

-During the MLD treatment your whole lymphatic system will be worked on, not just the areas you have had procedures as lymph nodes located around the body need to be clear to remove the fluid.
+During the MLD treatment your whole lymphatic system will be worked on, not just the areas you have had procedures as lymph nodes located around the body need to be clear to help remove the fluid.

 If you are not sure about having the treatment, you can initially contact me via email, my contact page or give me a call and we can discuss what procedures you have had and what has been recommended by your surgeon, if anything.

 You will need to book an initial appointment for 60 minutes.
 Then, depending upon your surgeons advice; how your body has reacted to the procedures; improved with the initial MLD; we can discuss how long and how often any further treatments need to be.